gamedevware/charon/docs/unreal_engine/overview.rst

 Getting Started
 ===============

-To begin using this plugin, the initial step involves installing the plugin from the Unreal Engine Marketplace.
+To begin using `this <com.epicgames.launcher://ue/marketplace/product/b4231a79707e491ba96b9842d971e6f4>`_ plugin, the initial step involves installing the plugin from the Unreal Engine Marketplace.
 Once installed, you'll need to `enable the plugin <https://docs.unrealengine.com/5.2/en-US/working-with-plugins-in-unreal-engine/>`_ for your project through the project settings.
 Following this, a rebuild of your project's C++ code is necessary.
 The final step in the setup process is the creation of your first game data file.

 Installation from Marketplace [not published yet]
 -------------------------------------------------

-1. Add to cart `Charon plugin <https://github.com/gamedevware/charon-unreal-engine/tree/main/src/GameDevWare.Charon.UnrealEngine>`_ in the Unreal Engine Marketplace.
+1. Add to cart `Charon plugin <com.epicgames.launcher://ue/marketplace/product/b4231a79707e491ba96b9842d971e6f4>`_ in the Unreal Engine Marketplace.
 2. Follow the `instruction <https://docs.unrealengine.com/5.2/en-US/working-with-plugins-in-unreal-engine/>`_ on installing plugin into your project.
 3. Rebuild project C++ code.
 4. Enable plugin in **Edit → Plugins...** if needed.